False title: Opposed to false titles

 In 1965, Theodore Bernstein, a usage writer, strongly deprecated these "coined titles".
 He gave an example of "a legitimate title ... combined with an illegitimate one" in "Ohio Supreme Court Judge and former trial lawyer James Garfield", which he said was an inversion of the normal "James Garfield, Ohio Supreme Court Judge and former trial lawyer" that gained nothing but awkwardness.
 He cited the usual lower-casing of these phrases as evidence that those who write them realize they are not true titles.

-In 1987, Roy Reed, a professor of journalism, commented that such a sentence as, "This genteel look at New England life, with a formidable circulation of 1 million, warmly profiles Hartland Four Corners, Vt., resident George Seldes, 96," was "gibberish".
+In 1987, Roy Reed, a professor of journalism, commented that such a sentence as, "This genteel look at New England life, with a formidable circulation of 1 million, warmly profiles Hartland Four Corners, Vt., resident George Seldes, 96", was "gibberish".
 He added that the phrase "right-wing spokesman Maj.
 Roberto D'Aubuisson" was ambiguous, as the reader could not tell whether D'Aubuisson was the single spokesman for the Salvadoran right wing or one of many.
 In addition to placing the descriptive phrase after the name, "where it belongs", Reed suggested that if the phrase goes before the name, it should begin with a or the.
 Kenneth Bressler, a usage writer, also recommended avoiding the construction and suggested additional ways of doing so in 2003.

 The only prescriptive comment in The Columbia Guide to Standard English (2015) is that these constructions "can be tiresome."
 R. L. Trask, a linguist, used the phrase "preposed appositive" for constructions such as "the Harvard University paleontologist Stephen Jay Gould."
 In strong terms, he recommended including the initial the (and employing such constructions sparingly anyway).

-Another linguist, Geoffrey Pullum, addressed the subject in 2004 comments on the first sentence of The Da Vinci Code, which begins, "Renowned curator Jacques Saunière...."
+In 2004 another linguist, Geoffrey Pullum, addressed the subject while commenting on the first sentence of Dan Brown's The Da Vinci Code, which begins, "Renowned curator Jacques Saunière...."
 Pullum says that a sentence beginning with an "anarthrous occupational nominal premodifier" is "reasonable" in a newspaper, and "It's not ungrammatical; it just has the wrong feel and style for a novel."
+He further commented that it sounds "like the opening of an obituary rather than an action sequence".
+False titles are peculiar to Brown's style and occur often in his body of work, Pullum claiming in 2004 that he has "never yet found anyone but Dan Brown using this construction to open a work of fiction".

 Merriam Webster's Dictionary of English Usage agrees that the construction "presents no problem of understanding", and those who are not journalists "need never worry about it" in their writing.
 Likewise, The Columbia Guide to Standard American English (1993) classifies these constructions as "journalese".
 In 2012 Philip B. Corbett of The New York Times wrote, "We try to avoid the unnatural journalistic mannerism of the 'false title' – that is, using a description or job designation with someone's name as if it were a formal title.
 So we don't refer to 'novelist Zadie Smith' or 'cellist Yo-Yo Ma'."
 The 2015 edition of the paper's manual of style says: